josephgeis/josephgeis/README.md

 ### Hi there!
 I'm Joseph Geis.

-I am a first-year student at Brigham Young University and aspiring developer.
+I am a sophomore at Brigham Young University and aspiring developer.
 My favorite languages are JavaScript and Python.
 I like to make web apps using React.

 ### What I'm Currently Working On

-- I am currently learning C++ as part of the Data Structures course I am taking (C S 235).
+- I am currently taking Computer Systems (C S 224) and Discrete Structures (C S 236).
 - I am a Teaching Assistant for the Introduction to Computer Science course at BYU (C S 111).

 #### Some Noteworthy Things I've Made